about

 My name is Rachel and my family and I live in the Finger Lakes Region of New York.
 We love to swim in the lakes, walk through the forest, and marvel at the many waterfalls in our area!

-She is the author of Wild Learning: Practical Ideas to Bring Teaching Outdoors and the creator of the popular Wild Math® and Wild Reading® curriculum series.
-Rachel’s two children, Finn and Taro, were her first inspiration for teaching math and reading outside.
+Dr. Rachel Tidd is the author of Wild Learning: Practical Ideas to Bring Teaching Outdoors and the creator of the popular Wild Math® and Wild Reading® curricula series.
+Rachel’s two children, Finn and Taro, were her first inspiration to teach math and reading outdoors.

-Her research explores how place-based, integrated language arts and science/sustainability curriculum can help children see the connections between people and nature and develop the skills they need to care for their world.
-In spring 2025, she developed and implemented a model curriculum in upper-elementary classrooms across Canada, evaluating student learning.
+Her research explored how a place-based, integrated language arts and science/sustainability curriculum can help children recognize the connections between people and nature and develop the skills needed to care for their world.
+In spring 2025, she developed a model unit and conducted an educational intervention in seven upper-elementary classrooms across Canada.
+As part of this work, she developed a framework for integrating sustainability and critical literacy, which was published in the journal Innovations in Sustainability Education.
+The model unit, Who Speaks for the Trees, is available for purchase in the shop.

 She enjoys quiet walks in nature, reading good books, making baskets, traveling, and drinking strong coffee.
 You can find her on Instagram and Facebook @discoverwildlearning.